thehappycheese/windows_pen_tablet_rust/readme.md

      - `MSGPACK.H`
      - `PKTDEF.H`
      - `WINTAB.H`
-   - I don't know what the actual overall wintab licence is.
+   - I don't know what the actual overall wintab license is.
 I cant find source code for the `wintab32.dll`?
 I suppose that makes it a proprietary thing?
-   - It doent seem like a great situation from an open source perspective, which is possibly why no rust crate has yet created a wrapper? (e.g. `octotablet` has explicitly marked wintab support as "not planned")
+   - It doen't seem like a great situation from an open source perspective, which is possibly why no rust crate has yet created a wrapper? (e.g. `octotablet` has explicitly marked wintab support as "not planned")
    - Therefore it is also not my goal to publish a wrapper at this time.